 - Documentation of commitment of all sources of funding (equity/other sources of financing); - 2.
 All current relevant financial information and project pro-forma; - 3.
 Signed federal or Puerto Rico tax returns for existing businesses including all schedules for the prior three (3) years; - 4.
 Financial statements for last two (2) quarters for existing businesses; - 5.
 Signed federal or Puerto Rico personal tax returns for all twenty five percent (25%) or more owners/principals for most recent three (3) years; - 6.
 Personal financial statements for all twenty five percent (25%) or more owners; - 7.
 Copy of current government-issued identification for all twenty five percent (25%) or more owners/principals; - 8.
-Proof of business/ownership structure; - 9.
-Documentation that demonstrates that the project will have no adverse effects on displacement or poverty levels on the island; - 10.
-A project-level public communication and outreach plan to demonstrate how stakeholder involvement will be handled before the commencement of the project and throughout the project's life span; and - 11.
+Proof of business/ownership structure; and - 9.
 Additional documentation besides the aforementioned documents may be requested.